biaoyanf/ChEMU-Ref/README.md

 "Contained": []
 }
 ```
-For referring realtion, each pair contains two mentions the first one is the *anaphora* and the second one is the *antecedent*.
+For referring realtion, each pair contains two mentions: the first one is the *anaphora* and the second one is the *antecedent*.